smartemailing/types/README.md

 Neverending data validation can be tiresome.
-Either you have to validate your data over and over again in every function you use it, or you have to rely they are validated somewhere else and risk errors.
+Either you have to validate your data over and over again in every function you use it, or you have to rely it is already validated somewhere else and risk potential errors.
 Smelly, right?

 Replacing validation hell with **Types** will make your code much more readable and less vulnerable to bugs.